TaylorJonesTRT/100DaysOfCode/README.md

 Day 43: Started work on a homework assignment that was given from the Learn Python 3 the Hard Way book which is to create a simple text driven game where the player has decisions to make.

 Day 44: Continued work on the homework assignment and finished up some of the major functions of the game.

+Day 45: Finished the first revision of the game for the homework

+Day 46: Realized that the code I created wouldn't work properly how I wanted to so rewrote the entire game again to be simpler and have less functionality and completed the game.

+Day 47: Had to take a break for a few days due to other priorities but today I created a little program to tell me how much from my 2 paychecks a month I would need to put towards my portion of bills I pay with my girlfriend because I got lazy doing it myself.